 Master of Arts in Teaching (Mathematics)

-This flexible, 100% online master’s program is designed specifically for career changers and will prepare you for mathematics teacher certification.
+This flexible, online master’s program is designed for current teachers or career changers and will prepare you for mathematics teacher certification at the secondary level (grades 6-12).
+Our online master’s in education programs are highly rated by U.S. News & World Report.

-The College of Education prepares educators to be knowledgeable, ethical, caring decision makers for a diverse and changing world.
 Mathematics is a broad field that includes the teaching of general math, algebra, geometry, calculus and consumer math for grades 6-12.
 You will learn how to effectively define, organize and connect these subjects to the lives of secondary students.

 • License-seeking track: For students who pursue the MAT while continuing their current employment.

-June 28 Master of Arts in Teaching webinar
+May 22 Master of Arts in Teaching webinar

 Do you have questions about the Master of Arts in Teaching pathway?
 Join us live for an informational webinar with Dr. Thomas Vontz at 7 p.m.
-(CST) on June 28, 2023.
+(CST) on May 22, 2024.

-$510.60 per credit hour*
+$536.13 per credit hour*

 *This estimate includes online tuition and College of Education fees and is for illustrative purposes only.
 Your hours and costs will differ depending on your transfer hours, course choices and your academic progress.
 See more about tuition and financial aid.